 Factors that increase prediabetes

-This recent rise in prediabetes levels in young adults can be attributed to increasingly sedentary lifestyles.
-Many teens are increasingly sedentary and start to gain weight because of it.
+Increasingly sedentary lifestyles cause this recent rise in prediabetes levels in young adults.
+However, many teens are increasingly sedentary and start to gain weight because of it.

 - Lack of exercise

 For example, later in the Fox News article, it explains how lifestyle changes might affect young adults at risk of diabetes.
 “But many studies on the effectiveness of intervention methods among adult populations at high risk of developing type 2 diabetes [prove] that the disease can be prevented or at least delayed with lifestyle modifications, for example, such as changing diet and exercising regularly.
 As a result, this presents hope that similar lifestyle interventions could reverse the trend of increasing numbers of prediabetic adolescents and young adults.”

 That is to say, rising prediabetes numbers in adolescents may seem alarming, However, there are many ways to prevent it, but the best ways to prevent type 2 diabetes include: